rileyzzz/portfolio/index.markdown

 ### Why?

-The same reason Emscripten (in its original incarnation, before the days of WebAssembly) was created: why not?
+The same reason Emscripten (in its original incarnation, before the days of WebAssembly) was created: "why not?"

 But the real reason is also the same as Emscripten's; JavaScript was created to solve the question of "how can we make a language that's safe enough to run unsupervised in your browser?", and Emscripten is the compiler nerd's way of getting around that so they can run unsafe pointer-heavy code in a "safe" way.

 Facepunch Studios has been working on this new game platform called [s&box](https://sbox.game/about).
 If you haven't heard of s&box, it's basically just Roblox but with C# instead of Lua, and it runs on Source 2.
 Facepunch's way of making it safe to run untrusted C# on potentially thousands of computers is by using Roslyn and some fancy code analyzers to enforce a pretty restrictive code whitelist.

 And DEX is my way of getting around that, so I can run unsafe code in an environment where it's not supposed to be possible to run unsafe code.
 [You can read more here.](https://sbox.game/rileyzzz/retrobox/news/dex-8601de05)

 ### How?

 It's a lot like the original version of Emscripten before WebAssembly, but built from the ground up for C#; it'll take all of your C/C++ source code, compile it with clang, then instead of generating machine code, it hoists the LLVM IR instructions back up into C# expressions and tidies it up into a nice minfied module for you.

 The best part is it's completely safe.
 No pointers, syscalls, etc. Memory in DEX is a managed byte array.

+And it'll accept whatever you throw at it, because it's running clang under the hood.
+If clang can compile it, DEX can compile it too.
+It's even a drop-in replacement for most projects' build systems, because I've put together custom commandline tooling which mirrors that of GCC/clang/Emscripten.
+Replace gcc/emcc/g++/em++ with dexcc/dex++ and it'll just work.

-It features custom commandline tooling which mirrors that of Emscripten, and it's able to run anything that So far I've ported Doom, Quake, emulators like snes9x and mupen64plus, and LuaC.
+So far I've ported Doom and Quake, emulators like snes9x and mupen64plus, and LuaC.
 And turns out - the generated modules are actually wicked fast.
-Like, faster than it should be.
+Like, faster than they should be.
 .NET's JIT compiler has been kind of superpowered lately and somehow it's made DEX modules not only viable, but fast as hell.

 ![Snippet from DEX's IR translator](img/dex_1.png)